prithaxx/prithaxx/README.md

 ---

 ### 🚀 Co-Creator of `Vamoose!` — Trip Planning App
 - Collaorated with my peers in the development and release of a Trip Planning Application ✈️ called `Vamoose!`
+- Please feel free to check it our live: [Vamoose!](https://vamoose.it.com)
 - If you want to see our contributions, please feel free to check out our [GitHub](https://github.com/ramanbhandari/vamoose)

 ---